Zildjian L80 & Zildjian Gen16 Low Volume Cymbals Review: Realistic and responsive cymbals, without the sound.

-- Choose the Gen16 cymbals for low volume live performances, and realistic-sounding low volume practicing with headphones or through speakers.
+- Choose Zildjian’s Gen16 cymbals for low volume live drum performances, and realistic-sounding low volume practicing with headphones or through speakers.
 Without the electronics turned on, the Gen16 range behaves exactly like the L80 low volume range, making them a very versatile choice.

-Note: If you already have the L80 cymbals, they can be paired with the Gen16 processor quite easily.
+Note: If you already have Zildjian L80 cymbals, they can be paired with the Gen16 processor quite easily.
 The L80 and Gen16 cymbals are effectively the same thing, however the Gen16 is designed to be amplified or used with headphones.

-See this video to see what Zildjian L80 cymbals can do:
+See this video to see what Zildjian L80 low volume cymbals can do:

-Here’s an overview of the Zildjian Gen16 cymbal range: The same low volume setup as the L80 cymbals, with added electronics for low volume live performance or realistic-sounding practice.
+Here’s an overview of the Zildjian Gen16 low volume cymbal range: The same low volume setup as the L80 cymbals, with added electronics for low volume live performance or realistic-sounding practice.

 Tip: Pair the Zildjian L80 or Gen16 low volume cymbals with Remo Silentstroke mesh drumheads, for the most realistic low volume drum practice setup.
 Play your real acoustic drum set without disturbing the neighbours.
 These mesh drumheads reduce the sound of your drums to almost nothing, and have a very realistic stick bounce.
 Remo Silentstroke mesh drumheads can also be tuned, with a tighter tuning meaning more responsiveness and bounce from your drumsticks.
 Paired with Zildjian L80 or Gen16 low volume cymbals, this is the perfect silent drumming setup.